-The consolidated financial statements include the accounts of the Parent Company and its wholly owned subsidiary, SOC Land.
+The consolidated financial statements include the accounts of the Parent Company and its wholly owned subsidiaries, SOC Land and SOCBluemoon.
 Subsidiaries are fully consolidated from the date of acquisition, being the date on which the Parent Company obtains control and continue to be consolidated until the date when such control ceases.
 The financial statements of the Subsidiary are prepared for the same reporting year as the Parent Company using consistent accounting policies.